sanamedio/log-of-learning/notes-23-oct-2018.md

 ```
 - In the above implementation every PyStringObject is of different size, as string is saved in ob_sval ( BUT HOW, this is not pointer) and exists at the end of the object.
 Memory is allocated according toe the size of the string.

+- If we create a PyObject pointer to PyStringObject we will only be able access limited fields